Dintero/Dintero.Discounts.Web.SDK/README.md

 In this example the SDK will try to fetch data from the discount service with webshop links.

-The behaviour of opening links can be adjusted using `linkBehaviour` in the configuration.
+The behaviour of opening links can be adjusted using `linkTarget` in the configuration.

-`direct` (default) will open the webshop link directly on the same tab.
+`_self` (default) will open the webshop link directly on the same tab.

-`new_tab` will open the webshop link in a new tab.
+`_blank` will open the webshop link in a new tab.

 ```html